omar-addam/Force-Directed-Graph/README.md

 ## Assets / ForcedDirectedGraph

 This folder contains an implementation of force-directed graph system that visualizes social networks.
-The system consists of three components plus the data structure.
+The system consists of three components in addition to the data structure.

+### DataStructure

+### GraphNode

+### GraphLink

+### Graph